A Guide to Visiting Phuket Elephant Sanctuary in Thailand

 The day of your booking, everyone in your tour group will meet up at the organization’s office located in Paklok.
 From there they will transfer you into the park.
 If you need transportation from your accommodation to their office, they will gladly provide you with a driver.
 On my tour day I was staying at an AirBnb in Nai Yang, about 16 miles (25.5 km) away from the sanctuary, and my driver provided me with round-trip transportation directly from my apartment.

-What to Expect on the Sanctuary Tour
+What to Expect on the Tour at Phuket Elephant Sanctuary

 At the end of the walking tour you will be able to feed the elephants fresh fruits and veggies.
 This will also be your best opportunity to take photos with them.
 However, keep in mind that the sanctuary staff never force the elephants to do anything.
 So they cannot guarantee that they will be in any particular place for photo ops.
 But I mean, who isn’t motivated by food??

-Helpful Tips for Visiting The Sanctuary
+Helpful Tips for Visiting Phuket Elephant Sanctuary

 THE REMAINING BALANCE OF YOUR BOOKING IS DUE ON TOUR DAY